Kochi City Police

-Kochi City Police (KCP), also known as the Ernakulam City Police, is the police force of the Indian city of Kochi.
+Kochi City Police (KCP), also known as the Ernakulam City Police, is the police agency of the Indian city of Kochi.
 The force is headed by a Police Commissioner, an IPS officer.
 The city police was reorganized as Metro Police force, on 1 April 1966, after forming City Corporation of Kochi.

 History

 In 1947, the Cochin State Royal Police was merged with Royal Travancore Police to form Travancore-Kochi State Police.
 After formation of Kerala, this force became part of Kerala Police.
 That time, the Kochi city had 3 police departments, namely Fort Kochi Police, Mattancherry Police and Ernakulam City Police.
 In 1960 when 3 municipalities was merged to form Kochi City Corporation, the force too was renamed as Kochi City Police.

 Organization

 Office of the Commissioner of Police, Kochi City

 The Kochi City Police is headed by a Commissioner of Police (CP), officially designated as the District Police Chief, Kochi City.
 The CP is an Indian Police Service (IPS) officer, typically holding the rank of Inspector General of Police (IGP) or Deputy Inspector General of Police (DIG).
 The Commissioner is assisted by Deputy Commissioners of Police (DCPs), with the rank of Superintendent of Police (SP).
 Each DCP is in charge of a specific area of responsibility: Law and Order & Traffic, Administration & Crimes.
-The Commissioner is from IPS Kerala Cadre and current incumbent is Mr. K Sethu Raman IPS.
 The Commissioner reports to the ADGP (law & order) of the state.

+The incumbent Kochi City Police Commissioner is Kaliraj Mahesh Kumar, IPS.